grinnell-cs/csc151-images/_handouts/academic-integrity.md

 significant pressures to succeed and those pressures lead to bad decisions.
 Other issues are also likely involved.

 Whatever the reason, we report a lot.
 And I *hate* to have to report such cases.
 First, I care a lot about my students, and don't like to see them go through the stress of a hearing.
+I also try to design my classes so that students are not tempted to violate policies.
 Second, it takes a lot of my time to properly document a case, time I'd much rather spend doing work that will improve my courses.
 Third, as noted above and in the department policy, I want to help students develop good habits and it bothers me when I fail.

-Please don't make life more difficult for yourself or for me - take care in all of your work, include a citation whenever you copy (even if you modify after copying), and only rely on others when you are permitted to do so.
+Please don't make life more difficult for yourself or for me---take care in all of your work, include a citation whenever you copy (even if you modify after copying), and only rely on others when you are permitted to do so.